Prescription Drug Use Review Program

 4. You are taking your medications but you just don't feel well.

 This program is free and completely confidential.
 There is no cost to participate.
 Employees, spouses, and dependent children enrolled in the Lucas County employee prescription drug plan are eligible to participate.
-The program duration is twelve months from the date of the initial session.
+The program duration is twelve months from the date of the initial session and resets each calendar year.
 Enrollees who complete the program are welcome to re-enroll in order to continue to enjoy the incentives to participate.

 Incentives to Participate